 Be sure to use a high-heat oil like clarified butter.
 Some of the oil can end up pooling at one side of the pan, and getting really hot over time.

-Burner heat level — You want to go a little low-and-slow.
+Burner heat level — You want to go slow-and-slow.
 It should take ~6 minutes to cook a sandwich.

 When cooking one sandwich, use medium heat.
 For two sandwiches at once, ⅔ max heat is good.